Rensvandeschoot/Tutorials/multilevel/LME4-Multilevel-Tutorial--Frequentist-.md

 ## Introduction
 This tutorial gives a basic introduction to a multilevel regression and shows how you can replicate the popularity data multilevel models from the book [Multilevel analysis: Techniques and applications](https://www.rensvandeschoot.com/multilevel-book/), Chapter 2.
 In this tutorial, the software packages [LME4](https://cran.r-project.org/web/packages/lme4/index.html) and [lmerTest](https://cran.r-project.org/web/packages/lmerTest/index.html) for R (Windows) were used.
-Results should be very similar to results obtained with other software packages, however due to convergence and rounding issues, you might notice minor differences.
+Results should be very similar to results obtained with other software packages.
+However, due to convergence and rounding issues, you might notice minor differences.
 &nbsp;

 ## Preparation
 This tutorial expects:

-*  Basic knowledge of multilevel analyses (first two chapters of the book are sufficient).
+*  Basic knowledge of multilevel analyses (the first two chapters of the book are sufficient).
 * Basic knowledge of coding in R.